phlipped/paint_fpga/README.md

 be controlled.

 ## What's next
-- Put in a buffer between ext_counter and top - ie a string of 3 or so flip flops
-- Experiment with driving the ext clock from something truly external to the system
+- Real-world experiment with driving the ext clock from something truly external to the system